openebs-archive/openebs-docs/docs/uglocalpv.md

 <h3><a class="anchor" aria-hidden="true" id="configure-hostpath"></a>Configure hostpath</h3>

-The default hostpath is configured as `/var/openebs/local`,  which can either be changed during the OpenEBS operator install by passing in the `OPENEBS_IO_BASE_PATH` ENV parameter to the Local PV dynamic provisioner or via the StorageClass.
-The example for both approaches are showing below.
+The default hostpath is configured as `/var/openebs/local`,  which can either be changed during the OpenEBS operator install by passing in the `OPENEBS_IO_BASE_PATH` ENV parameter to the Local PV dynamic provisioner deployment spec or via the StorageClass.
+The example for both approaches are shown below.

 <h4><a class="anchor" aria-hidden="true" id="using-openebs-opeartor"></a>Using OpenEBS operator YAML</h3>

-The example of changing the ENV variable to the Local PV dynamic provisioner in the operator YAML.
+The example of changing the ENV variable to the Local PV dynamic provisioner deployment spec in the operator YAML.
 This has to be done before applying openebs operator YAML file.

 ```
 name: OPENEBS_IO_BASE_PATH